Flagsmith/flagsmith-common/README.md

 1. Make sure `"common.core"` is in the `INSTALLED_APPS` of your settings module.
 This enables the `manage.py flagsmith` commands.

 2. Add `"common.gunicorn.middleware.PrometheusGunicornLoggerMiddleware"` to `MIDDLEWARE` in your settings module.
 This enables the `path` label for Prometheus HTTP metrics.

+3. To enable the `/metrics` endpoint, set the `PROMETHEUS_ENABLED` setting to `True`.

 #### Metrics